 • K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

 The extent of the development of dysplasia and the resulting clinical symptoms can be significantly reduced.
-The solution lies in proper nutrition.
+The solution lies in proper feeding.

-Incorrect nutrition can contribute to the development of dysplasia and worsen an existing condition, but it is never the sole cause of the disease.
+Incorrect feeding can contribute to the development of dysplasia and worsen an existing condition, but it is never the sole cause of the disease.

-The two most significant nutritional errors are protein and calcium overfeeding.
+The two most significant feeding errors are protein and calcium overfeeding.

 Feeding a higher proportion of both protein and calcium than the recommended amount, i.e., higher than the quantity present in high-quality food, leads to excessively rapid, premature growth of long tubular bones.
 The soft tissue components of the joints and the development of muscles cannot keep up with the excessive bone growth.
 Consequently, loose joint formation, muscle deficits, and movement disorders may occur, providing an ideal basis for the development and deterioration of the disease.
 Calcium and protein overfeeding can also fundamentally contribute to the development of other musculoskeletal diseases such as periostitis, joint cartilage separations (OCD), elbow dysplasia, etc.